 Equitable vaccine distribution represents one of the most challenging, vexatious political issues facing UN member states in 2021.
 Governments that can afford large-scale purchases have already contracted the lion’s share of vaccine production for their own use.
 But they have left the rest of the world, where there is limited capability to manufacture and deliver vaccines, high and dry.

 Marking the end of the international campaign 16 Days of Activism against Gender-based Violence, this highly interactive virtual conference will bring together women refugees from around the world at a critical moment, leading discussions on topics of gender-based violence

-In this feature, WRMC President Fen Hampson discusses our partnership with GIRWL as well as our work to develop a series of online, secure communication and engagement platforms for refugees.
+In this feature from Carleton University, WRMC President Fen Hampson discusses the Council’s partnership with GIRWL as well as work to develop secure online communication and engagement platforms for refugees.

 Global Independent Refugee Women Leaders (GIRWL) is a group of refugee women-led initiatives, networks, and advocates that works with and for refugee women to:

 - Increase refugee women participation in shaping policies;

 - Build refugee women’s capacity to engage locally, nationally, regionally and globally; and

 - Strategically advocate for and promote inclusive human rights approaches to forced displacement.

 GIRWL’s vision is to work with and for refugee women globally to increase women’s participation in shaping policies, building refugee women’s capacity to engage locally, nationally, regionally and globally, and to strategically advocate for and promote inclusive human rights approaches to forced displacement.